It directly connects The Port to the Adelaide City CBD via a low-stress, secure & convenient bike-way:

 - Semaphore Road (Semaphore).

 This means that no hazardous & uncontrolled main-road crossings are required!
-New pathway lighting has also been installed through the St Clair housing development, on the new South Road Overpass & the Park Trc Underpass.
+New pathway lighting has also been installed on all new pathways including through St Clair, on the South Road Overpass & the Park Trc Underpass.

 The Outer Harbour Greenway will provide significant & ongoing opportunities for the development by Councils of other more localised Active Mobility Networks (bikeways & footpaths) as well as other initiatives contributing to more active & sustainable lifestyles.
 The Greenway will be a catalyst for many new initiatives over coming years & we hope to see renewed attention and commitment to its ongoing development & to Active Transport generally by all three of the Councils involved.